How do I search the Knowledge Base?

 - All Keywords - every keyword in the search field must be present in an article to find the article.

-- All Drake/CWU category search - all categories and subcategories are searched in Drake and CWU (default search does not look at CWU Update Notes).
+- All category search - all categories and subcategories are searched in Drake Tax, Hosting on Right Networks, and Drake Accounting.

 - Sort order - the result list is sorted by relevancy, in descending order, with 10 article titles shown per page.